-From idyllic European parks to must-partake local traditions, these seven experiences around the world require an open mind and no pants.
+From idyllic European parks to must-partake local traditions and some of the best hot springs in the United States, these seven experiences around the world require an open mind and no pants.

 A Japanese Onsen

 Try these traditional hot spring baths in the mountainous village of Hakone, Japan, about an hour or so from Tokyo.
 They’re packed with minerals and offer a dead-silent, near-spiritual soak.
 (Bad news if you have tattoos: they’re not allowed in most legit Japanese hot springs.)

 A Real-Deal Finnish Sauna

 Old-school Finns retreat to Lake Kuusijärvi for savusaunas (smoke saunas), which have no chimney.
 The room fills with smoke from a large wood-burning stove and is then ventilated.
 After, the air is clear and piping hot, it’s ready for schvitzing.
 Once you’ve had your fill, jump into whatever body of water is nearest and go at it again.

 An eight-mile hike at Maroon Bells in Aspen, Colorado is rewarded with Conundrum Hot Springs.
 It has a 14,000-foot-high view that is lined by trees.
 Go at night in the summer if you want to make drunken new friends.Naked Picnic in the City, Anyone?Right in the middle of Munich lies Englischer Gardens, a patch of green bigger than NYC’s Central Park where clothing is very, very optional.